Creation and Interpretation: Stefania Macua e Juan Fresina Scotto

 Direction: Gerardo Hochmann

-Dramaturgy Support: Joana Pupo
+Artistic Support: Joana Pupo

 Production and Communication: Catarina Sobral

-Video e Photography: Beth Freitas and Maurício Centurión
+Video e Photography: Beth Freitas

-This project has the support for Creation in Residence of the IBERESCENA Program and support for Research from Portuguese Republic/DGArtes – Projecto Simplificado and the support of Direcção de Assuntos Culturais do Ministério de Relações Externas, Comércio Internacional e Cultura, da Argentina.
+This project had the support for Creation in Residence and Co-production of the IBERESCENA Program and support for Research and Creation from Portuguese Republic – Culture | DGArtes – Direcção-Geral das Artes and the support of Direcção de Assuntos Culturais do Ministério de Relações Externas, Comércio Internacional e Cultura, da Argentina.

 ESSAY FOR DISORDER

-During the performance, two artists unfold a web of statements and questions, through multiple game strategies, acrobatic movements and manipulation of objects, transforming the space they share with other people and letting themselves be affected by the constant tension between order and disorder.
-It is an essay inspired by scientific thinking, which brings the question: is it possible to rehearse disorder or is it disorder that rehearses us?
+During the performance, an unexpected presence guides the narrative, in which two artists, through multiple game strategies, acrobatic movements and manipulation of objects, transform the space they share with the audience and allow themselves to be affected by the constant tension between order and disorder.

 An in-depth research, supported by the dramaturgy of movement and theatrical anthropology, leads us to create a language of physical and vocal actions in acrobatic bodies, capable of introducing and scenically reinventing theories and concepts of a scientific nature.